-Typically, up to four AXI4 master interfaces are connected to compatible memory controllers for LPDDR4 and LPDDR3 memory.
+In the example, four AXI4 master interfaces are connected to compatible memory controllers for LPDDR4 and LPDDR3 memory.
 Interfaces M5-M2 show these connections.

 Typically, up to two AXI4 master interfaces are connected to system components, as shown by interfaces M1 and M0.